stefanradev93/BayesFlow/README.md

 JANA: Jointly amortized neural approximation of complex Bayesian models.
 *Proceedings of the Thirty-Ninth Conference on Uncertainty in Artificial Intelligence, 216*, 1695-1706.
 ([arXiv](https://arxiv.org/abs/2302.09125))([PMLR](https://proceedings.mlr.press/v216/radev23a.html))

-## Support

-This project is currently managed by researchers from Rensselaer Polytechnic Institute, TU Dortmund University, and Heidelberg University.
-It is partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project 528702768).
-The project is further supported by Germany's Excellence Strategy -- EXC-2075 - 390740016 (Stuttgart Cluster of Excellence SimTech) and EXC-2181 - 390900948 (Heidelberg Cluster of Excellence STRUCTURES), as well as the Informatics for Life initiative funded by the Klaus Tschira Foundation.

 ## Citing BayesFlow